A Visit to Kollsvík Cove in the Westfjords - the smallest Settlement in Iceland

 Hænuvík - Patreksfjörður village in the distance

 You will meet many visitors at Látrabjarg, but fewer people visit Kollsvík.
-To reach this beautiful cove you will have to drive on top of a mountain for a while.
-And it is so rewarding as the view is amazing.
+To reach this beautiful cove, you will have to drive on top of a mountain for a while.
+And it is so rewarding as the view is fantastic.

-A cairn on the top of the mountain - the old GPS system in Iceland
+A cairn on the top of the mountain - the old GPS in Iceland

-We stopped by a cairn on the top to have a look at the beautiful view.
-And again we had a great view when we drove down from the mountain and into Kollsvík cove.
+We stopped by a cairn at the top to take in the beautiful view.
+And again, we had a great view when we drove down from the mountain and into Kollsvík cove.

 Kollsvík - the old turf outhouse and Láginúpur farm

 It is admirable how the landowners at the remote Kollsvík have marked their land and cultural inheritance.
-Really exemplary.
+It is really exemplary.

 The information sign by Hesthúsið á Hólum - the oldest turf outhouse in Iceland